geany/geany-osx/README.md

 To create the bundle, you need to first install JHBuild and GTK as described below.

-1. Create a new account for jhbuild (not necessary but this makes sure jhbuild will not interfere with some other command-line tools installed on your system).
+1. Create a new account for jhbuild (not necessary but this makes sure jhbuild does not interfere with some other command-line tools installed on your system).

 2. Get `gtk-osx-setup.sh` by